 Easy Peanut Butter Oatmeal Cookie Recipe are perfectly soft and gooey in the center with crisp, chewy edges.
 A simple recipe that I love to bake and eat!
 It’s sure to become your favorite too.

-About this Peanut Butter Oatmeal Cookie Recipe, peanut butter cookies was the first cookie I made.
+About this Peanut Butter Oatmeal Cookie Recipe, peanut butter cookies were the first cookie I made.
 My parents weren’t chocolate lovers (crazy, right?!) so chocolate chip cookies weren’t an option.
 It’s all good though, I love the simplicity of peanut butter cookies.
 There are some peanut butter cookies recipes that have only four ingredients.
 These have more than that, but they’re still easy to make.
-Basically, dump it in a bowl and combine!
+Basically, dump it in a bowl and combine it!

 The addition of oatmeal gives these cookies a nice change from traditional peanut butter cookies.
 They’re rich and soft but the oatmeal lightens them so they’re not so heavy tasting.

 If you eat just the inside of a peanut butter cup, that’s what these cookies taste like, especially the dough.
 So good!

 When measuring flour you’ll want to first sift it, then use a scoop to fill your measuring cup.
-Lastly level the cup with the back of a knife or somthing flat.
+Lastly, level the cup with the back of a knife or something flat.
 This measures flour more accurately than the scoop and sweep method.

 When you weigh a cup of flour that’s been measured the ‘scoop and sweep’ method, it’ll weigh about 5 ounces.
 A standard cup should weigh 4.25 ounces.